kelvintaywl/dentist.js/readme.md

 ##TL;DR

 Working with URLs or jQuery's serialize() method?
-Call on Dentist JS to extract those parameters!
+Need to extract those parameters from the querystring itself?
+Call a Dentist!
 Dentist JS extracts anything as long as they are strings!

 EXAMPLE: